FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

     cd PROJECTS_DIR

     if [[ -d $1 ]]; then
-        echo "Project: '$1' found locally" # Helpful to say whats going on cd $1 # Go there
+        echo "Project: '$1' found locally" # Helpful to say what's going on cd $1 # Go there
         venv # Call your venv function from before code . # Open the project in VSCode